Serving the animals and citizens of Iowa County and its surrounding communities

 Vegas is considered a special kitty because of her 'catitude' – and she is also in sole possession of # 1 at the top of the Top Ten List!!!
 She is one of those cats who is difficult to place.
-Anyone who knows cats is aware that many Tortis and Calicoes are known for their "temperaments".
 Vegas is approximately 6-7 years old.
 She had been abandoned by her previous owner and has been at ICHS going on 5 years.
 Now, it's not that Vegas isn't friendly – she's just "choosy"; even preferring some staff to others!
 She is declawed in the front so scratching is not an issue and I don't believe she has ever bitten anyone.
 She just vocalizes a lot – trying to get YOUR attention!
 Vegas is like other 'hard to place' cats which we have had at the shelter - once they go to a home, they do very well.
 An experienced 'cat-family' living in a quiet household is exactly what Vegas needs.
 She does OK with other cats.
 So...Vegas needs a home.